Backlash (engineering): Gear trains where positioning is key but power transmission is light

-The best example here is an analog radio tuning dial where one may make precise tuning movements both forwards and backwards.
+The best example here is an analog radio tuner dial where one may make precise tuning movements both forwards and backwards.
 Specialized gear designs allow this.
 One of the more common designs splits the gear into two gears, each half the thickness of the original.

 One half of the gear is fixed to its shaft while the other half of the gear is allowed to turn on the shaft, but pre-loaded in rotation by small coil springs that rotate the free gear relative to the fixed gear.
 In this way, the spring compression rotates the free gear until all of the backlash in the system has been taken out; the teeth of the fixed gear press against one side of the teeth of the pinion while the teeth of the free gear press against the other side of the teeth on the pinion.
 Loads smaller than the force of the springs do not compress the springs and with no gaps between the teeth to be taken up, backlash is eliminated.